Bose® AE2w Bluetooth® headphones

 You don't necessarily need a wired connection between your headphones and your smartphone or computer.
 The latest Bluetooth headphones let you enjoy your music cord-free.
 New to the category are the Bose® AE2w Bluetooth® headphones.
 I got to spend some time with them in the Crutchfield Labs to evaluate their features, functions, and sound quality.

-The AE2w headphones look almost identical to their wired cousin, the Bose® AE2i audio headphones.
-My eye was quickly drawn to the main difference: a small black module attached to the bottom of the left earcup.
+My eye was quickly drawn to the a small black module attached to the bottom of the left earcup.
 This control module handles all the Bluetooth and control functions, including music playback, call answering, and volume control.

 Not all headphone controls – wireless or in-line – are created equal.
 The buttons on the AE2w’s control module are as intuitive and easy to use as any I’ve encountered.
 The large multi-function button is on the top of the control module, separating it from the volume buttons on the side.
 The volume buttons are angled opposite one other, so it’s easy to distinguish “up” from “down” by feel.